<<<< terug naar pagina : De Start >>>>

 small 15 cm

 1. There will be an opportunity for all PAWC competitors to train together the IMCA team of their country.

-2. The PAWC competitors will run one standard agility course and two jumpers course.
+2. The PAWC competitors will run one standard agility course and two jumping courses.
 Each day PAWC competitors will run one course, spread over the three match days.

-3. The PAWC courses will be judged by the judges chosen for the IMCA.
+3. The PAWC courses will be judged by the same judges chosen for the IMCA.

-Competitors PAWC will scout the courses in two groups:
+Competitors PAW will scout the courses in two groups:

 one group competitors using wheelchair or other assistive devices

 other group competitors without using any assistive devices.

 When the number of competitors is little, the judge can decide to make

 one group.
 When the number of competitors is big, the judge can decide